 Import Subversion command to import an entire folder hierarchy into the repository non-committable, except from the working copy where the lock was taken out.

-When you take out a lock on a versioned item, you mark it in the repository as
+Lock When you take out a lock on a versioned item, you mark it in the repository as copy is said to be in conflict.

 Log Show the revision history of a file or folder.
 Also known as "History".